TritonDataCenter/java-manta/README.md

         $mvn package

-Which will compile the jar ./targets/java-manta-1.0.jar
+Which will compile the jar to ./targets/java-manta-1.0.jar

 # Usage

-You'll need a manta login, an associated rsa key, and the corresponding key fingerprint.
+You'll need a manta login, an associated rsa key, and its corresponding key fingerprint.

 For detailed usage instructions, consult the provided javadoc.